Mikastiv/ft_containers-terminator/README.md

 Leaks are tracked and bad use of ```std::allocator<T>::construct/std::allocator<T>::destroy```.
 Construct calls on initialized memory is a bug because the destructor of T will NOT be called.
 Following the same principle, destroy calls on uninitialized memory is also a bug because its calling a destructor on garbage values.

-For example, consider this class: <br/>
+For example, consider this struct: <br/>
 ```
-class object
+struct object
 {
     int* ptr;